 Drones are the hottest things to hit the skies in years.
 Young and old pilots are everywhere testing their skills with these amazing and fun quadcopters.
-From racing events to getting amazing aerial photographs and video, the drone phenomenon is growing fast.
+From racing events, and getting roof inspections using a drone to getting amazing aerial photographs and video, the drone phenomenon is growing fast.

 Drone technology has advanced in past years to create easy to fly models that are suitable for the general public.
 If you are interested in learning to operate a drone, it’s a good idea to do a bit of research before heading out to get one of your own.
 Getting the right drone for your level of flying experience and what you intend to use it for will make all the difference in your enjoyment in your new hobby.

 Even beginner drones, for those that will be flying for the first time, are available with excellent quality and features.
 Use your drone for business, creating travel videos, recording your child’s sports team events or just practice your maneuvers.
 Here is what you need to know when you are getting set to buy your first drone.